industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 # Performance Insight OEE analysis

-This example shows how to use the Industrial Edge App Performance Insight with it´s embedded OEE dashboard to present the productivity of a plant transparently.
-In addition it explains the optional views *error analysis* and *analysis of sub assets* and shows how to use the reason tree.
+This application example demonstrates how to use the OEE dashboard within the app Performance Insight to present the productivity of a plant transparently.

 - [Performance Insight OEE analysis](#performance-insight-oee-analysis)
   - [Description](#description)